 If a smelter or refiner may have sourced from multiple sources, it is included in the table under each potentially applicable category.

 A smelter or refiner is indicated as Conformant/Not Disclosed if the county of origin of the 3TG processed by the smelter or refiner was not disclosed by the RMI.

-For 2018, we were not able to determine the country of origin for the 3TG processed by any of the smelters or refiners listed as Active or On Smelter Look-up Tab List Only.
+For 2019, we were not able to determine the region of origin for the 3TG processed by any of the smelters or refiners listed as Active or On Smelter Look-up Tab List Only.